-So basically, Bing web search + Office 365 contents = Microsoft search with Bing!!!
+So basically, Bing web search + Office 365 contents = Microsoft search in Bing!!!

-Microsoft Search with Bing can be used to find for below criteria:
+Microsoft Search with Bing can be Used to Find Following Entities

-Find upcoming meetings you have together, contact information, org chart details, group memberships, and other files.
-You can find for ‘me,’ your name or work alias, or a co-worker’s name or alias Including both the first and last name will return the best result, but, if you only know part of their name, Microsoft Search will show you the result that best matches your search and, if possible, offer to show more results.
+Find upcoming events or meetings you have together, contact information, org chart details, group memberships, and other files through Microsoft Search in Bing.
+You can find for ‘me,’ your name or work alias, or a co-worker’s name or alias Including both the first and last name will return the best result, but, if you only know part of their name, Microsoft Search will show you the result that best matches your search and, if possible, offer to show more information.

 Resources and tools

 Easily locate internal resources, tools, and many more.
 Bookmark results include a short description of the site or resource along with a link to it.
 For example, many organizations will create bookmarks for benefits, HR, career info, IT support, and time off reporting.
 Q&A results will usually include this same information as well as a short answer that may have the info you need and a link if you wish to learn more.

 Microsoft Search in Bing lets you find SharePoint sites in which you have sufficient permissions to view the sites.
 You’ll be able to see the site results on Bing, but not individual pages from the sites.
 SharePoint site findings include the site name and location.